-A group of physicians, hospitals, pharmacies and other medical service providers who have agreed, via contract with the network and/or claim administrators to provide their services at negotiated rates.
+A group of physicians, hospitals, pharmacies and other medical service providers who have agreed, via contract with the Network/claims administrators to provide their services at negotiated rates.

 Nurse

 This term includes all of the following professional designations:

 - Registered Nurse (R.N.)

 - Licensed Practical Nurse (L.P.N.)

 - Licensed Vocational Nurse (L.V.N.)